void-linux/void-packages/Manual.md

 - `keep_libtool_archives` If enabled the `GNU Libtool` archives won't be removed.
 By default those files are always removed automatically.

-- `skip_extraction` A list of filenames that should not be extracted in the `extract` phase.
+- `skip_extraction` White space separated list of filenames that should not be extracted in the `extract` phase.
 This must match the basename of any url defined in `${distfiles}`.
 Example `skip_extraction="foo-${version}.tar.gz"`.

 - `nodebug` If enabled -dbg packages won't be generated even if `XBPS_DEBUG_PKGS` is set.

-- `conf_files` A list of configuration files the binary package owns; this expects full paths, wildcards will be extended, and multiple entries can be separated by blanks i.e:
+- `conf_files` White space separated list of configuration files the binary package owns;
-`conf_files="/etc/foo.conf /etc/foo2.conf /etc/foo/*.conf"`.
+this expects full paths, wildcards will be extended. i.e: `conf_files="/etc/foo.conf /etc/foo2.conf /etc/foo/*.conf"`.

-- `mutable_files` A list of files the binary package owns, with the expectation that those files will be changed.
+- `mutable_files` White space separated list of files the binary package owns, with the expectation that those files will be changed.
 These act a lot like `conf_files` but without the assumption that a human will edit them.

-- `make_dirs` A list of entries defining directories and permissions to be created at install time.
-Each entry should be space separated, and will itself contain spaces. `make_dirs="/dir 0750 user group"`.
+- `make_dirs` White space separated list of entries defining directories and permissions to be created at install time.
+Each entry will itself contain spaces.
+`make_dirs="/dir 0750 user group"`.
 User and group and mode are required on every line, even if they are `755 root root`.
 By convention, there is only one entry of `dir perms user group` per line.

 - `noarch` If set, the binary package is not architecture specific and can be shared by all supported architectures.